 About Gong Yoo:

 Gong Yoo is the stage name of Gong Ji Chul, a South Korean actor.
 The stage name is composed of his father’s last name “Gong”, and his mother’s last name “Yoo”.
 Born on July 10, 1979, Gong Yoo is a descendant of the Chinese philosopher, Confucius, coming from the Gokbu Gong Clan.
 Not much is known about Gong Yoo’s childhood.
-He studied theatre at Kyung Hee University and went on to become an actor.
+He studied theatre at Kyung Hee University and went on to become an actor almost immediately.

 Gong Yoo Movies and TV Shows:

 After graduating from university, Gong Yoo debuted as a drama actor in 2004.
 Eventually, he landed his first leading role in 2005.
 However, it was not until “Coffee Prince” in 2007 that he rose to fame.
 Playing the male lead Choi Han Kyul, Coffee Prince solidified Gong Yoo’s status as a top artist and Hallyu star.
+In fact, his popularity showed little to no signs of waning an impressive 13 years after the drama aired.

 - Jul 10, 1979 (age 42)